-The yellow faces of sunflowers (Helianthus spp.) are a symbol of the bright, sunny days of summer.
-Different types of the sun-loving, thirsty flowers grow in both annual and perennial gardens.
-They can be used for decorative purposes, or their seeds can be harvested as part of a summer garden crop.
+The yellow faces of sunflowers (Helianthus spp.) symbolize the bright, sunny days of summer.
+Different types of the sun-loving, thirsty flowers grow in both annual and perennial flower gardens.
+Once the large, beautiful blooms mature, you can use them for decorative purposes or harvest the seeds as part of a summer garden crop.

 Varieties of Sunflowers

-Two examples of these are the cultivars "Maximilian" and "Mammoth."
-The perennial "Maximilian" (Helianthus maximiliani) is a tall, native prairie sunflower that blooms from August through November.
-It can be found across USDA zones 4 through 9.
-"Mammoth" (Helianthus annuus "Mammoth") blooms over the summer with traditional bright yellow heads up to 1 foot across.
+Two cultivars are 'Maximilian' and 'Mammoth.'
+The perennial 'Maximilian' (Helianthus maximiliani) is a tall, native prairie sunflower that blooms from August through November.
+It grows in USDA zones 4 through 9.
+'Mammoth' (Helianthus annuus 'Mammoth') blooms over the summer with traditional bright yellow heads up to 1 foot across.
 Growing up to 12 feet tall, these fast and easy-to-grow flowers provide plentiful seeds at harvest time.

 While sunflowers are beautiful to look at, their seeds are also a valuable crop.
-To harvest the seeds for use, wait until the back of the flower heads turns yellow, then dries and turns brown.
-This is generally 30 to 45 days after bloom.
-Once the seeds are dried, cut the head off about 4 inches down the stem.
+To harvest the seeds for use, wait until the backs of the flower heads turn yellow, dry out and turn brown.
+This usually happens 30 to 45 days after blooming.
+Once the seeds dry completely, cut the head off about 4 inches down the stem.
 Remove the seeds using your fingers or a fork.

-When you are leaving the heads on sunflowers to dry outside, they can become a temptation for outdoor animals like birds and squirrels.
-To protect the heads, cover them in a light breathable fabric like cheesecloth and secure it with a twist-tie below the head.
+When you dry sunflowers outside, they can become a temptation for outdoor animals like birds and squirrels.
+To protect the heads, cover them with a light, breathable fabric like cheesecloth, and secure it with a twist-tie below the head.
 Alternatively, you can cut the flower head early along with at least 2 feet of stem and bring them inside to dry.
 Hang the heads upside down in an area where pets or indoor pests can't get to them.

 Sunflower Seed Preparation